 I’m especially proud to be a woman in the tech industry.

 I am currently working at CapTech as a Senior Interaction Designer in the Customer Experience arm of the company.
 I’m fortunate enough to focus on UX and UI Design work with a sprinkling of front-end development in the mix.
 I strongly believe that we need more women (and other minorities!) in our industry and I am working as a Core Team Member of the Richmond chapter of Women Who Code to help grow our community.

 When I’m not working hard for the money at CapTech, I’m eating at a new restaurant, hanging out with my husband, reading, watching TV and movies, listening to music and podcasts, and working on fun freelance projects.

 I’m lucky enough to be married to Andrew, an iOS Developer at Revl.
 We live a geeked-out life together, mostly talking about the latest tech thing that has happened.
 I am trying to read more and am addicted to true crime novels, and you can keep up with my reading list and sad progress on Goodreads.
 I’m mostly on Spotify these days and create a few cool playlists and listen to some good music every now and then.

 If you’re interested, you can follow me on Twitter or drop me a line on the Contact page.

-I love Call of Duty and Mario Kart, my drink of choice is whiskey, I have two cats: Java and Pixel and I’ll eat anything once, but would eat Mexican food all-day long if I could.
+I love Call of Duty and Mario Kart, my drink of choice is whiskey, I have one cat now (RIP Pixel), Java, and I’ll eat anything once, but would eat Mexican food all-day long if I could.